 If the parents were not married, the mother is viewed as the sole legal custodian of the child, as outlined in Tennessee statute.
-It does not matter if the father's name was listed on the birth certificate and/or the child has his last name.
-However, if a court of proper jurisdiction has established paternity and put down and order in reference to that, then both parents may have some form of custody.
+It does not matter if the father’s name was listed on the birth certificate and/or the child has his last name.
+However, if a court of proper jurisdiction has established paternity and put down an order in reference to that, then both parents may have some form of custody.

 I want to file for emergency custody of a child.
 What do I have to do?